 - Public Contracts.

-An accommodation is any change in the environment that allows a person with limitations in their abilities to equally and reasonably participate in society.
+An accommodation is any change in the environment, standards, or requirements that allows a person with limitations in their abilities to equally and reasonably participate in society.

 The duty to accommodate is a positive duty on those persons operating in any of the protected areas to reasonably accommodate needs arising from protected grounds.
 The duty to accommodate recognizes that people have different needs and require different solutions to participate equally in society.